kubeflow/website/content/en/docs/components/katib/user-guides/env-variables.md

 +++
-title = "How to Configure Environment for Katib Components" description = "List of environment variables that accepted by Katib components" weight = 80
+title = "How to configure env variables" description = "List of environment variables that accepted by Katib components" weight = 90
 +++

 This guide describes environment variables for each Katib component.
 If you want to change your